 - Pesticides, herbicides and fungicides poison fish, which may be consumed by humans.

 This degrades the natural beauty, and our enjoyment, of the coast and ocean.
 And the #1 user of electricity in California is moving water, and the main source of energy is natural gas.
 When we use less water, we use less electricity, and reduce greenhouse gas emissions.
 The solution – home, business and public properties all can help prevent this runoff by turning their space into an Ocean Friendly Garden.
 OFG gardeners apply “CPR” to yards:

-C – Conservation – Conserve water and nutrients with properly spaced native & climate appropriate plants.
+C – Conservation – Conserve water, energy and wildlife habitat by using native and climate appropriate plants, and nutrients with properly spaced native & climate appropriate plants.